trilitech/ledger-app-tezos-baking/README.md

 $ octez-client list connected ledgers
 ```

+## How the app works

+### High water mark (HWM)

+To avoid double baking, double attestation and double pre-attestation, the application maintains a high water mark (HWM) corresponding to the last level/round encountered during signature requests.
+The HWMs are displayed on the home screen and are updated after each signature.

+For performance reasons, the HWM screen is not updated dynamically.
+On Nano devices, press both buttons to update.

 ## Benchmarking
 The time taken to sign attestations/pre-attestations for baking app can depend on the device used, derivation type etc.